Thames Ironworks F.C.: Home venues

 Arnold Hills earmarked a large piece of land in Canning Town and would eventually spend £20,000 on the construction of a new stadium but the ground would not be ready until the following season.
 The Memorial Grounds were opened on Jubilee Day, 1897, to coincide with the sixtieth anniversary of Queen Victoria to the throne.
 It was situated close to where West Ham station now stands.
-The site retains its sporting connection in present times as the home East London RFC and Phantoms RFC Rugby Clubs.
+The site retains its sporting connection in present times as the home of East London RFC and Phantoms RFC.
 Aside from a football pitch, the stadium contained a cinder running track for athletics, a cycle track and tennis courts, as well as one of the biggest outdoor swimming pools in England.
 It was said at the time that the grounds were "good enough to stage an English Cup Final."
 On 11 September 1897, in their first game of the new season of the London League and also at their new ground, Thames beat Brentford 1–0.
 West Ham United would continue to use the stadium until their move to the Boleyn Ground in 1904.